Freedom of religion in Brunei: Law for Muslims

 Since the early 1990s, the Government has reinforced the legitimacy of the hereditary monarchy and the observance of traditional and Muslim values by asserting a national ideology known as the Melayu Islam Beraja (MIB), or Malay Islamic Monarchy, the genesis of which reportedly dates from the 15th century.
 MIB principles have been adopted as the basis for government, and all meetings and ceremonies commence with a Muslim prayer.
 At citizenship ceremonies, non-Muslims must wear national dress, which includes Muslim head coverings for men and women.
 There is no legal requirement for women to wear head coverings in public, and government officials are portrayed regularly, if infrequently, in the media without head coverings.
 There is social pressure for women to wear head coverings in public.

 Despite constitutional provisions providing for the full and unconstrained exercise of religious freedom, the Government restricted the practice of non-Muslim religions by prohibiting proselytizing of all faiths other than Sunni Islam.
 The Government has banned the importation of religious teaching materials or scriptures such as the Bible and refused permission to establish or build churches, temples, or shrines.
 The Government allows only the practice of Sunni Islam.
 It has banned several other religious groups that it considers deviant, including the Islamic Al-Arqam movement and the Baháʼí Faith.
 In February 2007 the Government banned as deviant teachings three sects: Saihoni Tasipan, Al-Ma'unah, and Abdul Razak Muhammad.
-The Government readily investigated and took proscriptive action against purveyors of radical Islam or "deviationist" Islamic groups.
+The Government readily investigated and took prescriptive action against purveyors of radical Islam or "deviationist" Islamic groups.
 The Government periodically warned the population about "outsiders" preaching radical Islamic fundamentalist or unorthodox beliefs and warned Muslims against Christian evangelists, most recently in 2005 during a sermon at the national mosque.

 A 1964 fatwa issued by the State Mufti strongly discourages Muslims from assisting non-Muslim organizations in perpetuating their faiths, and the Ministry of Religious Affairs reportedly uses the fatwa to influence other government authorities either to deny non-Muslim religious organizations permission for a range of religious and administration activities or to fail to respond to applications from these groups.
 Nonetheless, Christian churches and their associated schools have been allowed for safety reasons to repair, expand, and renovate buildings on their sites and to carry out minor building works.
 In 2006 the Government approved a request from Anglican St. Andrews Church to undertake a major refurbishment of its buildings, a significant development.
 Following a suspension of the permit, the reconstruction permit was reissued in March 2007, and reconstruction was largely completed during the reporting period.